Zoning Ordinances and Building Codes

 Building and Demolition Permits

-An owner or builder must submit a building permit application form to the Selectboard’s Office.
+An owner or builder must submit a building permit application to the Selectboard’s Office.
 A printed copy of the transcribed application form and copies of construction plans and any site plans are provided to the building inspector for further review and approval.

 Applications for driveway permits must be submitted to the Town’s Road Agent.